 At this point you will need to spend more years learning what things need recurring attention, how often to provide that attention and when are the best times to do so.
-Finally, after years and years, you will have compiled a valuable library of information about taking care of your home.
+Finally, after years and years, you will have compiled a valuable library of information about taking care of your home, but no monthly checklists.
 Unfortunately, by then you will be old and tired, and your home will likely have fallen apart long ago.
 Or…

 Recurring service tasks